Mole Crab (Emerita analoga)

 Mole crab (photo credit: Lisa Habecker)

-Description: Pacific mole crabs, or sand crabs, don’t look like typical crabs, mole crabs have an unusual shaped carapace.
-They are typically 3.5 cm or less and look like a sandy gray oval with flat legs and fuzzy antenna.
+Description: Pacific mole crabs, or sand crabs, don’t look like typical crabs, they have an unusual shaped carapace.
+They are typically up to 3.5 cm long and look like a sandy gray oval with flat legs and fuzzy antenna.
 They use their claw-less legs to bury themselves in the sand with just their antennas above ground.

 Habitat: Mole crabs range from Alaska all the way to Chile or Argentina!
-They are, however, less common to the north of Oregon.
+They are, however, less common north of Oregon.
 They are found on sandy beaches and prefer to be buried in sand right in the waterline.
-In Cannon Beach they can be seen along the entire length of the beach, but especially around the edges of tidepools.
+In Cannon Beach they can be seen along the entire length of the beach, but especially around the edges of tide pools.

-Diet: While buried in the sand, mole crabs use their antennas to filter feed, primarily on plankton and detritus.
+Diet: While buried in the sand, mole crabs use their antennae to filter feed, primarily on plankton and detritus.

 Tide Pool Tidbits: